ConorSM/bootcamp_jenkins_cicd/READMe.md

 ## Jenkins
 - Open-source automation server used to bulid CICD pipeline

+## Webhook Trigger
+- Listens for pushes and commits to github from localhost

 # Let's build a Continuous Integration and Continuous Delivery/Deployment (CICD) Pipeline
 ## Jenkins